 Our Operational Leadership course provides the skills required for senior RNLI lifeguards to carry out their role.

-Lifeguard supervisors assist lifeguard managers in the management and provision of a seasonal RNLI beach lifeguard service within a geographically defined area.
+Lifeguard supervisors assist lifeguard managers in the running of a beach lifeguard unit.

 They maintain stock levels of operational equipment and set up, monitor and close down the lifeguard facilities and equipment.

 They help with the recruitment, induction and training of RNLI lifeguards.